Poems from 2025

 as I review your texts

-and audio recordings, still, to
+and audio recordings, still,

-or some days, how I could have made it right,
+or some days, how I could have made it right

-or really, how I will make it right,
+or really, how I will make it right

 the next time that we meet, inevitably,